slak44/message-police-bot/README.md

 Action kinds:
 - `react`: must also have a `emoji` property with an emoji id
 - `reply`: must also have a `message` property with the reply text
+- `message`: like reply, but doesn't mention the person that triggered the action
 - `delete`: no other property required

 `ignoreWhitespace`: if true, both the messages and the filters will be stripped of whitespace.